LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 The security layer that Insulet added to Omnipod 5 is fully preserved.

-The method used by Open-Source Automated Insulin Delivery (OS-AID) systems retains all the security that users want in their devices; secure authorization and privacy of comms.
+The method used by Open-Source Automated Insulin Delivery (OS-AID) systems retains all the security that users want in their devices; secure authorization and privacy of Bluetooth communications.

 This is all handled for you automatically.
 You simply need to ensure you have internet access for your first Omnipod 5 Pod.

 ### Should I switch to Omnipod 5 now?

 That's a personal decision and may be affected by your ability to change prescriptions and get insurance coverage.
-With the new connect-on-demand method for Omnipod Bluetooth communications, the pressure from the increased frequency of 203 faults has been removed.
+The new connect-on-demand methods for Omnipod Bluetooth communications reduced the frequency of 203 faults for Atlas DASH pods.

-There is still an issue, in the released code, for iPhone 16/17e users with Atlas DASH pods, but work is on-going to improve that situation as well.
-(A new connection method, nicknamed *eager-connect* is under test.)
+There is still an issue, in the v3.14.7 released code, for iPhone 16/17e users with Atlas DASH pods.

+* Note that this build resets the Pod Keep Alive setting, so you need to turn it back on again.

+The next release, coming soon, will provide a new connection method, nicknamed *eager-connect* is under test, that will handle iPhone 16/17e in a better manner.
+Final testing of this is in process.

 ### How can I switch to Omnipod 5?